sarthaktexas/Standard-Structure/CONTRIBUTING.md

 # How to Contribute

 Hello!
 Thank you so much for showing interest in Standard-Structure.
-Below is the process you should take if you want to contribute.

 ## Before you start

-1. Make sure the file structure you are planning on adding isn't already part of the project.
+1. Make sure the file structure you are planning on adding isn't already:
+  - Part of the project
+  - Part of a PR waiting to be merged

-## Adding a new framework or language
+## Adding a new framework or language project structure

-To add a framework or language that isn't already part of Standard-Structure do the following:
+To add the structure for framework or language that isn't already part of this project, do the following:

-1. Make the folder with the name of the framework or language under either `/frameworks` or `/languages`.
+1. Make a directory with the name of that framework or language under `/frameworks` or `/languages`, respectively.
-2. Inside of that folder make a `README.md` and a `examples` directory.
+2. Inside of that directory create a `README.md` and an `examples` directory.

 ### `README.md`